z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 ### ESDS Data Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### KSDS Data Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### KSDS Index Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### RRDS Data Organization

 > [!NOTE]
-> this paragrpah still needs to be created, including a drawing.
+> this paragraph still needs to be created, including a drawing.

 ### AIX Data Organization